Policies

 Reviewers and Editors must keep the content of the manuscript, including the abstract, confidential.
 Reviewers must inform the Editorial Office if they wish a student or colleague to complete the review on their behalf.

-Biological Sciences performs single- or double-blind peer review.
+Biological Sciences performs double-blind peer review.
 Reviewers should avoid revealing their identity to the authors.
 The journal offers the option to publish review reports with the paper and for Reviewers to sign their open peer review reports.
 However, reviewer names will not be revealed until publication and only with their explicit agreement.

 For more details, please refer to the Open Peer-Review Option provided by the journal.